EpicGamesExt/BlenderTools/docs/send2ue/customize/extensions.md

 :::

-Using `self.asset_id` we can fetch the correct asset data from the `asset_data` dictionary which contains all data for all asset that will be processed in the Send to Unreal operation.
+Using `self.asset_id` we can fetch the correct asset data from the `asset_data` dictionary which contains all data for all assets that will be processed in the Send to Unreal operation.
 ```python
 from send2ue.core.extension import ExtensionBase
 class ExampleExtension(ExtensionBase):